 The question of intentional or unintentional interference shall be decided on the basis of the person's action.
 For example: a bat boy, ball attendant, policeman, etc., who tries to avoid being touched by a thrown or batted ball but still is touched by the ball would be involved in unintentional interference.
-If, however, he picks up the ball, catches it, or touches the ball by intentionally pushing or kicking at the ball, this act would constitute intentional interference.
+If, however, he kicks the ball or picks it up or pushes it, that is considered intentional interference, regardless of what his thought may have been.

-PLAY: Batter hits ball to shortstop, who fields ball but throws wild past the first baseman.
+PLAY: Batter hits ball to shortstop, who fields ball but throws wild past first baseman.
 The coach at first base, to avoid being hit by the ball, falls to the ground and the first baseman on his way to retrieve the wild thrown ball, runs into the coach.
 The batter-runner finally ends up on third base.
 Whether the umpire should call interference on the part of the coach is up to the judgment of the umpire and if the umpire felt that the coach did all he could to avoid interfering with the play, no interference need be called.
 If, in the judgment of the umpire, the coach was attempting to make it appear that he was trying not to interfere, the umpire should rule interference.